Skip to main content

 // the tokenizer iframe loads, which can happen before create() resolves (the

-// tokenizer loads concurrently with your fetchWaxKey call).
-Variables must
+// tokenizer loads concurrently with the session fetch).
+Variables must exist

-// exist when onReady runs.
+// when onReady runs.
 Do not reference `vault` inside onReady — it is

 // still undefined at that point.